Book Aid International

 Book Aid International knows that books change lives.
 The charity works in partnership with libraries in Africa providing new books, resources and training to support an environment in which reading for pleasure, study and lifelong learning can flourish.

-Book Aid International supporter Joanna Lumley says, "In building a road out of poverty, it's impossible to measure just how powerful a tool a book can be.
+Book Aid International supporter Joanna Lumley captured the impact that books can have perfectly, saying, "In building a road out of poverty, it's impossible to measure just how powerful a tool a book can be.
 I support Book Aid International because I am inspired by the vital work they do."